mtuncbilek95/Strand/Docs/HowToInstall.md

 ### Run Engine

 The engine has two different executables.
-One is the Editor and the other is Flaxbox.
+One is the Editor and the other is Strandbox.
 You can choose Editor and run it to see the editor interface.
-Flaxbox is there to test the engine runtime without the editor.
+Strandbox is there to test the engine runtime without the editor.
 You may find it empty or filled with some sample code.